Splitting of separatrices for the Hamiltonian-Hopf bifurcation with the Swift-Hohenberg equation as an example: The generalized Swift-Hohenberg equation

-We note that the derivation of the equation (\ref{4:Asymptoticformulahomoclinic}) does not rely on the specific form of the Swift-Hohenberg equation and the same asymptotic expression is valid near the Hamiltonian-Hopf bifurcation in a generic analytic family.
-The value of the Stokes constant comes from the study of the Hamiltonian at the exact moment of the bifurcation.
+We stress that the derivation of formula (\ref{4:Asymptoticformulahomoclinic}) does not rely substantially on the specific form of the Swift-Hohenberg equation and exactly the same asymptotic expression (only the splitting coefficient may take different values) can be deduced {\em for a generic analytic family of reversible Hamiltonian systems undergoing a subcritical Hamiltonian-Hopf bifurcation}.
+The details can be found in \cite{JP10}, where a majority of the arguments presented in this paper have been transformed into rigorous mathematical proofs.

-The original Hamiltonian \eqref{4:H} can be seen as a perturbation of an integrable Hamiltonian $H_\epsilon^n$ which can be derived from the order $n$ normal form theory.
-Glebsky and Lerman \cite{GL:95} proved the persistence of the reversible homoclinic orbits for the original system \eqref{4:HE} when $\epsilon<0$ is small.
-Their proof is based on an application of the implicit function theorem.
-As a matter of fact, this result follows from a more general study concerning a 1:1 resonance in four dimensional reversible vector fields (see \cite{GIMP:93}).
-Also the paper \cite{GL:95} conjectures that the stable and unstable manifolds should intersect transversely yielding, in particular, the existence of countably many reversible homoclinic orbits.
-These orbits are known as \textit{multisolitons} for the Swift-Hohenberg equation and they have been the subject of study in several works (see \cite{ARC:98} and the references therein).

-In this paper we study the non-degenerate scenario of the bifurcation and note that the degenerate case leads to some interesting phenomena including ``homoclinic snaking" \cite{WoodC99,KnoblochW2008}.
+In this paper, the derivation of formula \eqref{4:Asymptoticformulahomoclinic} is not rigorous, as it is based on numerous estimates and assumptions which are not proved here.
+Nevertheless similar statements were proved in a similar context for other problems \cite{G99,VGVL:01}.

+Supporting the validity of formula \eqref{4:Asymptoticformulahomoclinic} we perform a set of numerical experiments and compute the splitting coefficient using two distinct methods.
+This constant is related to a purely imaginary Stokes constant, and Figure~\ref{4:figStokesbeta} gives an idea about its behaviour as a function of the parameter $\kappa$.
+The value of the Stokes constant comes from the study of the Hamiltonian \eqref{4:H} at the exact moment of the bifurcation (i.e. at $\epsilon=0$).
+We will discuss the relevant definitions in section~\ref{Se:Stokes} and some methods for its numerical evaluation in section~\ref{Se:num}.

+Recently, S. J. Chapman and G. Kozyreff \cite{CK:09} used the multiple-scales analysis beyond all orders to study localised patterns which emerge from a subcritical modulation instability in the Swift-Hohenberg equation.
+Their analysis captured exponentially small phenomena by means of optimal truncation of certain formal expansions combined with a study of their analytical continuation in a vicinity of the Sokes lines.
+Technically our approach is different and we do not require higher order terms, additionally our approach has the advantage of being directly applicable to study the exponentially small splitting of invariant manifolds near generic Hamiltonian-Hopf bifurcations, for which the Swift-Hohenberg is a particular example.